This easy homemade hot chocolate mix recipe makes the BEST thick, rich, and creamy hot cocoa… All with just 4 ingredients!

 If you want to jazz your hot chocolate mix up a bit more, here are some fun variations:

-white hot chocolate mix -- substitute 2 (3.4-oz.) packages of white chocolate pudding mix for the cocoa powder and use white chocolate chips instead of the milk chocolate chips.
+white hot chocolate mix — substitute 1 (3.4-oz.) package of white chocolate pudding mix for the cocoa powder, plus a few changes to the ratios throughout.

 What’s your favorite way to serve hot chocolate?